muvaf/Feature-Extraction-PySpark/recipes-etl/README.md

 ./run-pipeline.sh
 ```
 Command above will run by default on local using all the cores available.
-You can use `--master` argument to pass a YARN master node url and `--input` argument to pass another data source.
+You can use `--master` argument to pass a master and `--input` argument to pass another data source.
 Try to use double-quotes with the arguments since some characters might get misread such as brackets in 'local[4]'

 Keep in mind that the root directory when running is `dist` folder, so when you specify a data source, you either need to specify an absolute path or a path that is relative to `dist` folder